 How can you prepare?

-In June 2020 the Food Standards Agency modified its existing technical guidance document on food allergen labelling and information requirements.
-One of the issues the guidance gives details on is what prepacked for direct sale means; it does this because of the absence of a legal definition in either EU or domestic UK legislation.
-The FSA’s guidance also includes a simple decision tree which might prove useful for businesses unfamiliar with this term.
-Food ‘Prepacked for direct sale’ is:
+In June 2020, the Food Standards Agency published an update to the existing technical guidance document on food allergen labelling and information requirements.
+This gave details on what prepacked for direct sale means; it did this because of the absence of a legal definition in either EU or domestic UK legislation.

 “Food packed before being offered for sale by the same food business to the final consumer.